pilar6195/AniList-Extras/README.md

 - [Kana](https://github.com/Pitu) For this readme, the banner, and improvements to the script itself.
 - [Arkon](https://github.com/arkon) For contributing and adding new features.
+- [duncanlang](https://github.com/duncanlang) For contributing and adding new features.
 - [Jikan](https://jikan.moe/) For the MAL API.
 Made my life sooo much easier.